lgw2/lgw2.github.io/_teaching/csci132-fall-2022/labs/lab0.md

 * Due: Thursday, August 25th no later than 11:00pm.
 (Penalties from [the syllabus](https://lgw2.github.io/teaching/csci132-fall-2022/syllabus/)
 	apply if you turn it in any later.)
-* Submission instructions: send a message to Dr. Williams on Discord.
+* Submission instructions: send a message to Lucy on Discord.
 The assignment on D2L will be used for reporting your grade only.

 ## Learning outcomes
 * Introduce yourself to the professor
 * Make sure you understand the syllabus
-* Set up your system to run Java
+* Set up your system to run Java, or make a plan to get help if you can't

 ## Assignment

 * [Change your Discord nickname](https://support.discord.com/hc/en-us/articles/219070107-Server-Nicknames#:~:text=If%20you're%20on%20the,new%20nickname%20of%20your%20choice!) to whatever you prefer to be called, *including last name*.
 For example, if I was a student, I would put Lucy Williams, because my given first name is Lucia but I usually use Lucy.
+If you would like, you may also put the pronouns that you would like others to use for you.

 In a direct message to Lucy, answer the following questions.